kartonfarkas/api_docs/source/suite/emails/get_responses.rst

 The goal of this call is to list the contacts who reacted to the email campaigns in the given time interval the same way, for example all contacts who opened emails.

-A call to this endpoint starts a background query and returns an ID which can be used to poll the ``Querying Responses Result`` endpoint for the results.
+A call to this endpoint starts a background query and returns a Query ID which can be used to poll the :doc:`get_responses_result` endpoint for the results.
 Ideally, the results will be available in some minutes.

 .. note::

+   This endpoint is rate limited.
 Within a minute, a customer can do only one request.

 Endpoint
 --------